vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/23_mar18_iso_meeting_report.md

 That's it for my trip report!

-I thorougly enjoyed the experience and recommend it to everyone interested in contributing to the evolution of the language.
+I thoroughly enjoyed the experience and recommend it to everyone interested in contributing to the evolution of the language.

 I want to restate my appreciation for everyone involved - being able to see the huge amount of work behind C++ changes your perspective on the committee and its decisions.